cold-soda-jay/blenderMotorFactoryVer2.0/README.md

 > - Bool Tool should be enabled: *Edit > Preference > Install > Object: Bool Tool*
 > - Newest version of [Damaged Bolt](https://github.com/gamekltt/Damaged-Bolt) should be installed

-1. Download the project via ``git clone https://github.com/cold-soda-jay/blenderMotorFactory.git`` or download zip file from realese.
+1. Download the project
+    - Clone project via ``git clone https://github.com/cold-soda-jay/blenderMotorFactoryVer2.0.git`` ,switch to the branch **2.0C**, then pack folder ***src*** into a zip file or
+    - Download zip file from realese.
-2. In Blender, go *Edit > Preference > Install* and find the file **Add Motor.zip**.
-Make sure it is activated.
+2. In Blender, go *Edit > Preference > Install* and find the zip file.
+After installing make sure it is activated.
-3. Now you can find it in *Add >Mesh*
+3. Now you can find the Addon in *Add >Mesh >Motor*

 ## 2. Advanced